lazarusA/JuliaDocs/docs/stdlib/StyledStrings.md

 Any package registering new faces should ensure that they are prefixed by the package name, i.e. follow the format `mypackage_myface`.
 This is important for predictability, and to prevent name clashes.

+Furthermore, packages should take care to use (and introduce) _semantic_ faces (like `code`) over direct colours and styles (like `cyan`).
+This is helpful in a number of ways, from making the intent in usage more obvious, aiding composability, and making user customisation more intuitive.

 :::

-There is one set of exemptions to the package-prefix rule, the set of basic faces that are part of the default value of the faces dictionary.
+There are two set of exemptions to the package-prefix rule:
+- the set of basic faces that are part of the default value of the faces dictionary

+- faces introduced by Julia&#39;s own standard library, namely `JuliaSyntaxHighlighting`

 #### Basic faces {#stdlib-styledstrings-basic-faces}